 Features: raised outer frame to prevent roll-off, double-height for extra comfort, max weight 200kg

-Verdict: We like the double height which makes getting in and out of bed easy.
+Verdict: We like the double-height which makes getting in and out of bed easy.
 Nice and warm during the night with extra comfort.
-Did need to top up once but feel that this was due to large temperature variant from night to day.
+Did need to top up once but feel that this was due to large temperature variant from night and day.
 All in all a good bed that gave us a great nights sleep although not as comfortable as others we’ve tried.

 Check out some more Double Airbeds here.

 These beds are normally steel or aluminium framed beds with a stretched material on the top to help raise you off the ground and give a more comfortable nights sleep.
 These come in both single and double sizes and pack away into their own storage bags for ease of transporting them.